Brittany-Hasty/onramp-qe-android-take-home/README.md

     After looking up if the Android emulator had anything similar to 'Inspect element', I found out about the layout inspector, which solved my problem

+Problem 4:

+    The emulated Android device had the repeating error "system UI is not responding"

+    After getting a message on Android Studio that my IDE was low on memory, I allocated more memory to it, and this solved the unresponsive emulator as well

+Problem 5:

+    Having little prior experience with Android Studio, I had to learn Android's file structure and how to implement tests

+    I spent a while getting familiar with the files in the file explorer, and then some of the features of Android Studio.

+    After I found the project folder dropdown menu, I was able to filter the files by category, including 'tests'

+    By process of elimaination, the lint-rules folder was for the code, not the appp, and the api folder already had some rudimentary tests.

+    That left only the AnkiDroid folder, which had two additional folders.
+Once again, one of those folders was already filled with numberous tests, so I looked inside the other folder.

+    This folder had one file only, SampleDeckPickerTest, which had an empty sample function 'oneOfYourTests()'.
+I came to the conclusion that this was the necessary folder for the tests.

+    After familiarizing myself with the environment a little more, I looked up the default testing folders and found them to match the conclusions I had made.